Citroën Ami (electric vehicle)

-The Citroën Ami is a two-door, battery-electric quadricycle marketed by the French marque Citroën since 2020.
+The Citroën Ami is a two-door, battery-electric quadricycle marketed by the French brand Citroën since 2020.
 Designed by Pierre Leclercq and named after the model produced between 1961 and 1978, the production model was previewed by the "Ami One" concept car.
 Both the Ami and Ami One were developed simultaneously by Groupe PSA (now Stellantis) and Altran.
-The vehicle is manufactured at the facility in Kenitra, Morocco and is equipped with a compact electric motor located at the front, generating 6 kW to drive the front wheels.
+The vehicle is manufactured at the Stellantis Kenitra plant in Kenitra, Morocco, equipped with a compact electric motor located at the front, providing 6 kW driving the front wheels.
 The vehicle's diminutive size has been noted by car reviewers, with a journalist from The Telegraph describing being inside the Ami as "being inside a Lego brick".

 History

 The French carmaker Citroën debuted the Ami One, a concept car, at the Geneva Motor Show in March 2019.
 The doors are almost identical, with the driver's door being front-hinged and the passenger's door rear-hinged.
 This design choice was made to reduce costs by minimising the number of unique parts.
 The vehicle's front and rear bumpers are also made from the same components.
 A smartphone powers the information screen and provides audio to the car through the cylindrical Bluetooth speaker located to the right of the steering column.
 According to Jean-Arthur Madeleine, the Ami's interior designer, "the way to make it affordable was to avoid the redundancy of technology [...] everything is based on the idea that instead of having a lot of displays, everything is coming from your smartphone".

 The production version of the Ami was unveiled in February 2020.
 Pierre Leclercq, the exterior designer of the Ami, revealed that the production vehicle and the concept car were developed simultaneously.
 He also noted that the Ami's design was not intended to be carried over into Citroën's wider model line.
 Manufacture of the Ami, which began in June 2020, occurs at the facility in Kenitra, Morocco.